-Presently, Valley Water decentralizes many of the above activities to the project manager or construction manager level.
-Establishing a centralized PMO will promote consistency among projects and sharing of project information.

-Other functions of the PMO can include centralized change order management; QEMS oversight and monitoring; and implementation of continuous process improvement activities.
-At a very basic level, the PMO supports the project and construction management teams by facilitating information sharing, conducting analytics, seeking funding, and resourcing.
-Leading practices show that PMOs can offer:
+Presently, Valley Water decentralizes many of the above activities to the project manager or construction manager level for large scale projects.
+Establishing a centralized RSO will promote consistency among projects and the sharing of project information.
+At a very basic level, the RSO supports the project and construction management teams by facilitating information sharing, conducting analytics, seeking funding, and resourcing.
+Leading practices show that RSOs can offer: